 Tucked in the lifestyle section a headline read:

 ‘Local Author Signs Major Book Deal’.

-Till next don’t let the ball pass you by, take a cut at it, you never know what will happen to you take that swing.
+Till next time don’t let the ball pass you by, take a cut at it, you never know what will happen till you take that swing.